finos-labs/cafex/docs/cafex/README.md

 ## Introduction

-CAFE (Core Automation Framework Enhancements) is a Python-based automation framework designed to simplify and streamline various testing tasks.
-This monorepo structure allows for efficient management and development of all CAFE packages in a single location.
+CAFEX (Centralized Automation Framework Enabler) is a Python-based automation framework designed to simplify and streamline various testing tasks.
+This monorepo structure allows for efficient management and development of all CAFEX packages in a single location.

 ## Getting Started